Governor seeks to lower jail costs as inmate numbers plunge

 Savings from jail operations, they said, can be used for other things like mental health services and drug treatment.
 The bail law, which went into effect at the beginning of the year, spurred a fierce political debate that pitted criminal justice advocates against prosecutors and law enforcement officials.

+The state's new data offers the first look into how inmate population figures have shifted since the bail law's implementation.

-Among county jails outside New York City, the state has seen a 25% drop in inmate population since 2010, according to data from the state's Division of Criminal Justice Services.
+Among jails outside New York City, the state has seen a 25% drop in the inmate population since 2010, according to data from the state's Division of Criminal Justice Services.

 State lawmakers overhauled bail rules to tackle what they saw as the old system's unfair bias against poor defendants.
 Poor people charged with minor offenses would languish in jail for not being able to afford bail, reform supporters argued.